 When the Xbox One first launched, many fans were left understandably upset by the lack of focus on Xbox avatars.
 Since then, Microsoft has been hard at work bringing them back to the front line.
 So much so that we’re soon to get a brand new iteration of them.
 That’s right, developed in Unity to support cross-platform usability, Xbox avatars have been overhauled and will be replacing the older Xbox avatars, along with more capabilities and support.
-We’re not sure when they’ll be arriving, but we’re assuming we’ll see them at E3 2018 next week.
+We’re not sure when they’ll be arriving, but we’re assuming we’ll see them very soon.

 These new avatars will allow you to fully customize their appearance; body type, props, clothing and more.
 They’re also going one step further with support that focuses on diversity; wheelchairs, motorbikes and more.
 Safe to say, it’s going to be a very exciting time for those, like me, that love wider selection.
 It’s safe to assume, then, that Microsoft will support the new avatars far beyond what we’re expecting in the long run.
 Would they really put in this vast amount of time and effort for them to simply be used a profile prop?
 I don’t think so.